Gas Safety

 Finding someone qualified to carry out the inspection

-Assuming that you are not a tenant, you need to get the inspection done by an installer who is registered with the Gas Safe Register (it used to be CORGI but the Gas Safe Register took over in April 2009.
-They have a helpful web-site at www.gassaferegister.co.uk and you can use this to find a Gas Safe Registered installer (there is a form on the home page).
+Assuming that you are not a tenant, you need to get the inspection done by an installer who is registered with the Gas Safe Register (it used to be CORGI but the Gas Safe Register took over in April 2009).
+They have a helpful web-site at www.gassaferegister.co.uk and you can use this to find a Gas Safe Registered installer (there is a form linked from the home page).

 You will also find a lot of gas installers advertising ‘landlords certificates’ in Yellow Pages and other adverts.
 If you use one of these, make sure first that they are properly qualified, by checking on the Gas Safe Register web-site.